zkrising/Tachi/docs/docs/codebase/batch-manual/index.md

 This is useful for services that store all of those as the same difficulty.

+- ddrSongHash

+This is a 32-character hash used by the official DDR e-amusement website to identify a song; you must specify the difficulty for this chart as well.

 ## Example

 A final example of a simple BATCH MANUAL format